 Three Reasons I Love This Southwest Sauce

 Protein Boost: This sauce adds creaminess and extra protein from blended cottage cheese, helping you feel full and satisfied.
+With 24g of protein per recipe you will want to make this high protein recipe on repeat.

 Meal Prep Friendly: It’s perfect to make ahead and keeps well in the fridge, ready to grab and use when you need it.